75+ DEI tips you should follow at the workplace to improve your belongingness

 Employer is shaking hands with an employee

-DEI training ideas to try in 2024
+DEI training ideas to try in 2025

 As Diversity, Equity, and Inclusion (DEI) continue to gain importance in workplaces, innovative training ideas are crucial to fostering a more inclusive culture.
-Here are seven DEI training ideas to consider implementing in 2024:
+Here are 13 DEI training ideas to consider implementing in 2024:

 1. Storytelling workshops: Encourage employees to share personal experiences related to DEI.
 Storytelling humanizes diversity, helping others understand different perspectives and challenges.